 Salesforce uses a traditional ‘lists and forms’ CRM interface for standard objects like Leads, Accounts, Contacts, and Opportunities.

-A thorough analysis is crucial for achieving the highest CRM success before implementing any significant changes to CRM software platforms.
+A thorough analysis is crucial for achieving the highest CRM success before implementing significant changes to CRM software platforms.

-It’s not just about the general differences between HubSpot and Salesforce, but also how each respective platform addresses your organization’s unique needs.
+It’s not just about the general differences between HubSpot and Salesforce, but also how each platform addresses your organization’s unique needs.